Uyanide/AuTUMoodle/README.md

       if not provided, the course's `update` method will be used.
 See [updating methods](#updating-methods) for details.

-  - `config.rules.files`
+  - `config.rules.entries`

-    a list of json objects, each representing a rule to match files in the course.
+    a list of json objects, each representing a rule to match entries in the course.
 Each rule has the following fields:

     - `pattern` and `match_type` (essential)

-      matches the title of the file.
+      matches the title of the entry.
 See [pattern matching](#pattern-matching) for how this works.

     - `ignore` (optional, default: `false`)

-      if set to `true`, files that matches this rule will be ignored.
+      if set to `true`, entries that matches this rule will be ignored.

     - `directory` (optional)

-      the directory where this file will be saved to.
+      the directory where this entry will be saved to.
 Case a relative path, it is relative to the course's `destination_base`.

-      If not provided, the file will be saved directly in the course's `destination_base` if in `file_manual` mode, or in the corresponding category directory if in `category_manual` mode.
+      If not provided, the entry will be saved directly in the course's `destination_base` if in `entry_manual` mode, or in the corresponding category directory if in `category_manual` mode.

     - `update` (optional)